Koshirei/coloring-pixel-save-cheat/README.md

 Then boot up the game, load the image, and it should be cleared, easy steam achievement.

 repository is shipped with image and save data for the first image of the r/place book.

+Require NodeJs 15.0.0+.